Classes on topics including marketing, menu and product costing, cash flow management, and business finance taught by professors from Babson College.

 The program provides:

 Cultivate Small Business is fully funded by Santander.
-The program is a collaboration between Santander, Babson College, CommonWealth Kitchen, and ICIC.
+The program is a collaboration between Santander, Babson College, CommonWealth Kitchen, ICIC, Hope and Main, and The Columbia-Harlem Small Business Development Center (SBDC).

 Past participants tell us that one of the most impactful parts of the program is the mentorship by food industry professionals.
 Our volunteer mentors will help you work toward your goals through the course of the program.